Shaylee Mansfield: 2019–present: acting debut

 In 2019, Mansfield made her acting debut as Michelle, a homeless, deaf girl, in the Disney+ film Noelle.
 Despite the film's mixed reception, the role was, according to Variety, helpful to Mansfield's career.
 In July 2019, Netflix announced Mansfield had been cast in its film Feel the Beat, which received ambivalent reviews.
 In 2021, Mansfield appeared as Peyton, the deaf daughter of Kim (Amy Smart) and Brad (Peter Facinelli), in 13 Minutes; The Hollywood Reporter said she had a "very natural screen presence".

 Mansfield met Delbert and Jevon Whetter, deaf consultants for the animated series Madagascar: A Little Wild, at a panel for RespectAbility; following the panel, Mansfield's mother asked whether the show needed a deaf actor.
 After having a familiarization meeting with DreamWorks, Mansfield was quickly offered a role in the series.
 Because of the earlier relationship between Mansfield and the Whetters, Mansfield did not go through the regular casting procedure for A Little Wild.
 The show's original intent to depict a boy was adjusted to a girl, who was named and modeled after Mansfield.
 She was able to choose her own interpreter, which she stated enabled her to "focus on delivering [her] best performance".
 The animators based the character's actions on her signs using a video reference.
 Due to the COVID-19 pandemic, Mansfield was required to work via Zoom.
 Jevon said: "We had to really slow it down to be extremely clear, and give various angles of the lines so that the animators can see where the hand shapes and hand movements should be".
 Mansfield made a guest appearance in the episode "Gloria's Got 'Em All", which was released on streaming services Hulu and Peacock on January 13, 2022; she is credited for her signed performance in the episode alongside the voice actors, which may be the first such credit for a deaf actor.

 In 2023, Mansfield portrayed Ollie Nicoletti in ABC's drama series The Company You Keep.
 In a review, Richard Roeper of the Chicago Sun-Times praised her performance as "instantly endearing".
+The show was canceled after one season.

 Advocacy

 During her YouTube career, Mansfield aimed to encourage children and families to learn ASL.
 Through her performances as an actor, she works to demonstrate authenticity to the deaf community and raise awareness about ASL.
+She uses her social media as a platform to teach others about sign language and raise awareness.
 In April 2020, during the COVID-19 pandemic, Mansfield posted a video on Twitter criticizing Instagram for a lack of captioning; in it, she said she and over 400 million other deaf or hard-of-hearing people are unable to understand videos with sound.
 Her video was liked and retweeted thousands of times.
 Mansfield asked Instagram's chief executive officer, Adam Mosseri, to add automatic captioning to the network.
 In May 2021, Instagram released a sticker that automatically transcribes speech in Instagram Stories.